Ana Catarina Teixeira

 Office: N509 Callaway Center

-She has directed the Portuguese Program at Emory since 2015, and is the advisor for the Spanish and Portuguese major and the Lusophone Studies minor.
+She has directed the Portuguese Program at Emory since 2015 and is the advisor for the Spanish and Portuguese major and the Lusophone Studies minor.
 Prof. Teixeira is also Core Faculty at the Institute for African Studies, for which she teaches multiple cross-listed courses.
+As Faculty-in-Residence, Prof. Teixeira serves as the advisor to Empowering First, a living and learning community for first-generation college students at Emory.

 Prof. Teixeira has lived, travelled and done research in Portugal, Brazil, Angola, and the Cape Verde islands.
 Her work on the literatures and cultures of Lusophone Africa, Portugal, and Brazil includes multiple published articles, reviews, author interviews, and translations.